Jeremy Hunt insists ministers acted fast on crumbling schools crisis

-The chancellor has insisted ministers acted on crumbling schools at risk of collapse as they were told of dangers, despite evidence they were warned years ago.
+The chancellor has insisted ministers acted on crumbling schools at risk of collapse as they were told of dangers, despite evidence the government was warned years ago.

 Jeremy Hunt on Sunday denied that the government's austerity programme was to blame for the state of the buildings while Labour accused the Tories of "negligence".